ribeirogab/claude-code-monitor/README.md

 ## Usage

-1. Start the application by running `claude-code-monitor` or by double-clicking the binary
+1. Start the application by opening `ClaudeCodeMonitor.app`
 2. A small icon will appear in your macOS menu bar
+3. Click the icon to see current usage statistics:
+   - Session usage with percentage and emoji indicator
+   - Week (All models) usage
+   - Week (Opus) usage
+   - Reset times for each metric
+   - Last update timestamp
-3. The application will automatically run the usage monitoring script every minute
+4. The display auto-updates every minute
-4. Usage data is saved to `~/.claude-code-monitor/`:
+5. Usage data is also saved to `~/.claude-code-monitor/`:
    - `claude-code-usage.json` - Parsed usage statistics
-   - `claude-code-usage.log` - Raw output from the monitoring script
+   - `claude-code-usage.log` - Raw output from monitoring script
    - `claude-code-usage-execution.log` - Execution timestamps and logs
+   - `monitor.log` - Application logs
-5. Click the menu bar icon and select "Quit" to stop the application
+6. Click the menu bar icon and select "Quit" to stop the application

+### Visual Indicators

+The app uses color-coded emojis to indicate usage levels:

+- 🟢 Green (0-50%): Safe usage level
+- 🟡 Yellow (51-85%): Moderate usage
+- 🔴 Red (86-100%): High usage, approaching limit

 ## Output Format